About LAAAE

 High school students follow an A-G curriculum and complete coursework in both the arts and business to graduate.
 School year 2020–2021 high school academic course intensity offerings range from intervention to college level and include over 35 University of California A-G approved courses.
 Five of these are also currently authorized on the College Board’s AP Course Audit Ledger and include: AP 2-D Art and Design, AP Calculus, AP Computer Science Principles, AP Spanish Language and Culture, and AP Spanish Literature and Culture.
 One hundred percent (100%) of the students who took the AP Spanish Language and Culture exam in May 2020 earned a passing score.

 Over two days in December 2019, LAAAE students trained with Swan Lake’s (Matthew Bourne) company onstage.
 After the workshops, students choreographed their own dance and performed it for the company.
-A few days later, the students were able to see a Swan Lake performance.
-In February 2019, LAAAE students had a similar experience but with Matthew Bourne’s innovative adaptation of Cinderella.
-On both occasions, students rehearsed in the Music Center studios in downtown Los Angeles and performed on the Ahmanson stage!
-During the 2017-2018 school year, LAAAE collaborated with Ballet Hispanico, including participating in a company residency with one of their teaching artists.
+In February 2019, LAAAE students had a similar experience with Matthew Bourne’s innovative adaptation of Cinderella.
+On both occasions, students rehearsed in the Music Center studios in downtown Los Angeles and performed on the Ahmanson stage.
+During the 2017–2018 school year, LAAAE collaborated with Ballet Hispanico.
 LAAAE hosts a semiannual showcase (December and May) to feature the visual and performing arts students’ talent.

 LAAAE in consortium with the National Hispanic Media Coalition and other agencies, was granted broadcasting rights on 101.5 FM in late 2016.
 Radio classes were then launched to teach students requisite skills for broadcasting.
-There is a timeshare agreement among the broadcasting partners and each collectively contribute to the signal’s transmission.
-Music production later emerged from radio production.
 From 2017 to 2020, LAAAE partnered with the Latino Film Institute Youth Cinema Project.
 In that program, students engaged deeply in all elements of filmmaking and created their own short film.
 Students were mentored weekly by active members of the entertainment industry.
 In the culminating activity, students debuted their films at the Linwood Dunn Theater – a screening facility for the Academy of Motion Picture Arts and Sciences.
-Related noteworthy accomplishments include a student script being selected for a live YouTube read by cast members from NBC’s Broke! and another student being featured (October 2020) on the Cartoon Network’s series Drawn to Storytelling.
-Movie making now continues through the LACC pathway.

 LAAAE has a robust student services team which collaborates with community-based organizations to provide onsite and offsite individual and group therapy, family therapy, gang prevention, and gang intervention.
 LAAAE has also partnered with Woodcraft Rangers to provide comprehensive after school and extended break programming and services.

 LAAAE is incorporated as a California nonprofit public benefit corporation and is recognized as a 501(c)(3) entity with the Internal Revenue Service (IRS).
 Financial statements are independently audited annually.
-The audit reviews compliance in accordance with generally accepted auditing standards; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting, issued by the California Education Audit Appeals Panel as regulations.
-LAAAE’s 2019-2020 unaudited financial statements report over two million in net assets.
-The 2020-2021 fiscal year budget balances nearly five million dollars.
+LAAAE’s 2019–2020 unaudited financial statements report over two million in net assets.
+The 2020–2021 fiscal year budget balances nearly five million dollars.

 Professional Associations and Memberships